 Kiyosaki had two dads—a rich dad and a poor dad.
 He was fortunate enough to learn from both dads.
 From his rich dad, Robert learned financial intelligence and how to become wealthy.
 From his poor dad, he learned what he should avoid in life.

 Why You Must Read ‘Rich Dad Poor Dad’

 Everybody wants to be rich.
-If you ask a random person whether he or she wants to become rich, the answer is obviously, “Yes”.
+If you ask a random person whether they want to become rich, the answer is obviously, “Yes.”
 What most people get wrong is that they think they will become rich by working hard.
-Hard work is good but you must work hard for the right reasons.
+Hard work is good, but you must work hard for the right reasons.
 If you are working hard for someone else (which is usually the case if you’ve got a job), you are only wasting your energy on someone else.
 Put your hard work into obtaining financial intelligence, and you are sure to be rich.

 This book will help to identify different ways you can gain financial intelligence.
 However, don’t be under the impression that you will magically become rich after reading this book.
 No. You must understand the teachings in the book and use them in your own life.
 This book will show you the path to riches.